 And, if your family’s anything like mine, there’s always ample coleslaw.

-We’re bringing a twist to the classic today with this Hawaiian Coleslaw.
+We’re bringing a twist to the classic coleslaw today with this Hawaiian coleslaw.

-While many traditional Hawaiian coleslaws will be creamy, mayo-based, our version is closer to your classic vinegar slaw than the cream-based version.
+While many traditional Hawaiian coleslaw recipes will have a creamy, mayo-based, sauce, our version is closer to your classic vinegar slaw than the cream-based version.
 We’re calling it Hawaiian because the bright tropical flavors were inspired by the islands!

 Pineapple and Mandarin oranges give this dish sweetness, while soy sauce and a hint of liquid smoke bring the flavors of the Pacific.

 This take on Hawaiian Coleslaw uses no mayo.
 We're using a vinegar dressing and pineapples to create a slaw that is as colorful as the Hawaiian Islands!